ExtonHoward/ELK/README.md

 ```
 git clone https://github.com/ExtonHoward/ELK
 ```
 Create a Jumpbox VM.
-The Jumpbox VirtualMachine is a single point for all incoming traffic to enter the network.
+The Jumpbox Virtual Machine is a single point for all incoming traffic to enter the network.
 This helps limit the points of entry that people or malicious actors could use to enter the network.
-Once inside the nextwork, the traffic must come from the jumpbox otherwise the firewall will shut it down. to do this, enable a firewall rule that allows ssh traffic from the jumpbox's local IP address.
+Once inside the network, the traffic must come from the jumpbox otherwise the firewall will shut it down. to do this, enable a firewall rule that allows ssh traffic from the Jumpbox's local IP address.
 Once the VM is set up, ssh into it & run the "docker_setup.sh' script which is located at the following hyperlink.
 The command to run the script is
 ```
 bash docker_setup.sh
 ```